Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

 ### Home page

 * The Home page features a full screen 'hero image' which makes it very clear what the focus of the site will be.
-* Overlaying the image is a welcome slogan plus a button, which lets the visitor go straight to the products page.
+* Overlaying the image is a welcome slogan plus a button, which lets the visitor go straight to the coffee page.
+* A centered card features an image of a new coffee product with a link to go to that products page.

 ### Shop Coffee - Pages
 * This tab has several coffee product categories, once selected the user is brought to a gallery type page where products can be viewed and clicked on to view more information about them.